 Namely, the quantity of calories you consume is not nearly as important as the quality of calories.
 That’s because calories affect the body differently depending upon the foods from which they come.
 Most “traditional” diets ignore this fact, saying that as long as you stay within a certain number of calories per day or week, you will lose weight.
 And it doesn’t matter where those calories come from.
 (This is the “calorie is a calorie is a calorie” myth.)

 This means whether you obtain your 1,500 calories primarily from non-starchy veggies and protein or from chips, soda, and fast foods, you will lose the same amount of weight.
 Millions of people have been following this advice for decades.
 You have probably also practiced some version of this eating plan, recording the calories of every food you consumed for the day.
 When you reached a certain predetermined limit, you stopped eating.

-- Proteins: Takes more calories to digest than the other macronutrients.
+- Proteins take more calories to digest than other macronutrients.
 They have little effect on blood glucose levels and provide steady energy.
 Proteins are also almost impossible for the body to store as fat.

-- Fat: Fills you up fast and keeps you full for a long time.
+- Fats fill you up fast and keep you full for a long time.
 They provide steady energy.

 With such different effects on the body, macronutrients cannot be distilled down to a simple number of calories.
 It is much more complex than that.
 The over-emphasis that traditional dieting places on calories are the exact reason you have had such trouble losing weight — and keeping it off!

 But the traditional dieting industry keeps believing in the “calorie is a calorie is a calorie” myth because it is an integral part of the calorie-deficit theory of weight loss.

 The problem with the calorie-deficit theory of weight loss